soraLib/sa-lambda/docs/modules/Math.md

 (min: number, max: number) => number
 ```

-Returns a random integer from min to max (includes min and max).
+Returns a random integer from min to max (includes min and excludes max).

 ```ts
 randrange(0, 100) ➔ 50 // a random number between 0 and 100